I think that there are three stages in the evolution of a genealogist.

-The first stage is when they hear that family names were changed at Ellis Island they believe it.
+The first stage is when they hear that family names were changed at Ellis Island

 The second stage is when they realize the whole Ellis Island Name Change thing is a myth, and basically no names were changed there.

 The third stage is when they recognize that most myths are based on some aspect of truth, and even if you know a name in question wasn’t changed at Ellis Island, there is probably something to your family story that may help your research.

 This leads into a different issue in that as genealogists we find a lot of the what